Houston Texas, USA Travel Guide

 Carry a a reusable water bottle to minimize plastic waste and seek out sustainable outdoor gear from retailers like Patagonia.
 For reusable household products, consider Package Free Shop.

-Embrace a travel style that benefits Houston'its natural surroundings and communities.
+Embrace a travel style that benefits Houston's environment and communities.

-Your travel choices influence the local natural environment and culture.
-Opt for getting around and accommodations that prioritize environmental care.
+Your travel choices influence the local the environment and its inhabitants and culture.
+Opt for transportation and accommodations that prioritize environmental care.

 Support the local economy and culture by making fair and equitable choices.